SoloVR2/SoloVR2.github.io/README.md

-hi this is my website the ai will be avaliable soon..
+the Ai is ready for download

+the ai is safe if virus total flags it as a virus sometimes its just a false positive

+dont reverse engine please